mudit-mishra8/mudit-mishra8/README.md

 I excel in various areas including:

 - **SQL**: I possess in-depth knowledge of SQL, including advanced querying, optimization, and database design.
-I have successfully developed and optimized numerous complex queries and facilitating efficient data retrieval.I also worked as a SQL consultant for a platform called Data Lemur.
+I have successfully developed and optimized numerous complex queries and facilitating efficient data retrieval.I also worked as a SQL consultant for a sql learning platform Data Lemur.

 - **Python**: I am proficient in Python and utilize it for data manipulation, analysis, and visualization.
 With libraries like **NumPy** and **Pandas**, I am capable of handling large datasets, performing statistical analysis, and generating meaningful visualizations.